sdat2/mSWE-GNN/README.md

 micromamba create -n mswegnn -f env.yml
 ```

-If you want to run on JASMIN GPU nodes, use:
+If you want to run on JASMIN GPU nodes (orchid), use:

 ```bash
 micromamba create -n mswegnn-gpu -f env_jas_gpu.yml
 ```

+If you need to use a different GPU to the Jasmin A100s, you might need to adjust the cuda version in the `env_jas_gpu.yml` file.

 If you are installing the python environment through a different method instead, to locally install the `mswegnn` package, run: